 Prerequisite: Minimum grade of a B in both semesters of Honors World History II and enrolled in 136.
-For ACC credit an unweighted GPA of 3.0 is required.

 This course covers the history of the United States from post Reconstruction to the present day.
 It is an accelerated course using lecture material, outside research and supplementary readings.
-The course is taught according to the guidelines set by St. Louis University.
-It offers three college credits at a cost set annually by Saint Louis University.
-This course will examine the following films: Saving Private Ryan, Fog of War, Ken Burn's New York.
+The course is taught according to the guidelines set by the College Board.
 Documentaries on 1920's, Depression, Vietnam may be used.